 The Smart Ageing Summit

-Oxford Longevity Project's annual in-person conference, the Smart Ageing Summit, brings together leading longevity scientists, experts, doctors, and other longevity enthusiasts to explore how we can age smarter and better now.
+The Oxford Longevity Project’s annual in-person conference, the Smart Ageing Summit, brings together leading longevity scientists, experts, doctors and other longevity enthusiasts to explore how we can age smarter and better now.
+Save the date—the next Summit will be held on 9 May 2026 at Rhodes House!

 -